sandeepmistry/aimldevfest-workshop-2019/exercises/exercise2.md

 # Exercise 2: Assemble the Hardware

 1. Remove the Arduino Nano 33 BLE Sense board from the box
-1. Hold the Arduino with the USB connector toward the right
+1. Hold the Arduino with the USB connector toward the left
-1. Plug the Arduino into the top of the mini solderless breadboard
+1. Plug the Arduino into the bottom of the mini solderless breadboard
-1. You should see 4 rows of holes below the board
+1. You should see 4 rows of holes above the Arduino board
 1. Take the button and gently insert it into the breadboard
-1. The left side of the button should be in the ground pin, which is denoted by a white mark
+1. The right side of the button should be in the ground pin, which is denoted by a white mark
-1. The right side of the button should be in pin D3
+1. The left side of the button should be in pin D3
-1. Unfortuantely the pin labels are on the bottom of the board, so match your setup with the picture above.
+1. Unfortuantely the pin labels are on the bottom of the board, so match your setup with the picture below.

 ![Picture of assembled hardware](../images/assembled-hardware.jpg)